Skip to main content

 Comparing Administration Strategies

-The fundamental difference and continuous hormone administration lies in their directness of action and their impact on the body’s feedback loops.
+The fundamental difference between peptide cycling and continuous hormone administration lies in their directness of action and their impact on the body’s feedback loops.
 Continuous hormone administration provides a constant external supply, which can lead to suppression of the body’s own production mechanisms.
 This suppression is often managed with adjunctive therapies, as seen with Gonadorelin or SERMs in TRT protocols.

 Peptide cycling, conversely, works by stimulating or modulating existing physiological pathways.
 This approach aims to restore or enhance the body’s natural capacity to produce and regulate its own compounds.
 The “cycling” aspect is critical here; intermittent use helps prevent receptor desensitization, ensuring the body remains responsive to its own internal signals.
 This can lead to a more adaptive and resilient endocrine system over time.